Mallorca residents slam lack of beach-closure warnings as raw sewage seeps into sea

 “The people of Palma have the right to swim in clean waters,” he told the Olive Press.

-The Ministry of Tourism’s website for Playa Ca’n Pere Antoni showed a red flag was up for Thursday, too.
+The Ministry of Tourism’s website for Playa Ca’n Pere Antoni showed a red flag was still raised on Wednesday evening.

+Might help somewhat if idiot mothers didn’t assume that “disposable nappies” means they can be flushed down the toilet.
+Not to mention cotton buds, grease and oil.
+Many fools assume the drains can cope with any old rubbish.